MichelleTanzil/Habitual/README.md

 ### Progress
-Day 1 (10/21): Created wireframe using Balsamiq, initialized backend and database (MongoDB, Express, and Node) Day 2 (10/22): Added Angular, and login & registration for the backend
+Day 1 (1/21): Created wireframe using Balsamiq, initialized backend and database (MongoDB, Express, and Node) Day 2 (1/22): Added Angular, and login & registration for the backend Day 3 (1/23): Completed login and registration for frontend Day 4 (1/24): Cron job schedule for habits and habit front-end components Day 5 (1/25): Finish habit front-end components
+Day 6 (1/26): Components styling & FirebaseAuth